 - A passport valid for at least six months beyond arrival

-- A confirmed round-trip ticket or onward travel ticket
+- A confirmed round trip airline ticket or onward travel ticket

-US citizens with a regular passport can visit the United Arab Emirates (UAE) without a visa for stays of up to 30 days.
+US citizens with a normal passport can visit the United Arab Emirates (UAE) without a visa for stays of up to 90 days.
 However, there are different visa categories depending on your purpose of travel and the length of your stay.
+The UAE offers US citizens flexible entry options, from short-stay tourist visas to long-term residency routes such as the Golden Visa for investors and high achievers and the Green Visa for freelancers and skilled workers.
+Additional pathways include work, business, retirement, and student visas.

 There are three kinds of visas for working in the UAE.
 The Green Visa is a self-sponsored visa that lets you work in the UAE for up to five years.
 This visa is for freelancers, self-employed, and skilled employees.
 The Standard work visa is valid for up to two years and is for people employed in the private or government sector.
 While those visas are the most popular, there is also a domestic worker visa.